 But, this also spells out why it's so important to not just try to wing it alone.
 Finding a niche is the single most important decision you will ever make as a business owner.
 And if you try to figure it out without support, there's a higher likelihood it will be wrong.
 Whether it's with myself, another marketing coach, or just colleagues who support you, get support on this.
+And pay close attention to the five step process I'm going to offer you at the end of this book.
+If you follow those steps, you are much less likely to pick the wrong niche, because the first three steps hone in on what feels right and there's an emphasis in the fourth step on designing a small niche project you can use to test the niche, to see if you like it.
 But truly, at the end of the day, there's no wrong niche.
 Because, every choice you make will only take you closer to the right one.
 You'll either immediately land on a niche that feels wonderful, or you'll land on one that feels off and, as you really sit with why it doesn't feel right, you'll immediately become much clearer about what your perfect niche is.
 Either way, you win.